Crimson-Computing/cs207-FinalProject/docs/documentation.md

 <img width="772" alt="Screen Shot 2019-11-18 at 11 48 47" src="https://user-images.githubusercontent.com/43005886/69072311-6e48e880-09f9-11ea-9ba5-fd32f71fc6aa.png">

 ### More information

-If you would like to know more about this topic, you should have a look at [this book](https://arxiv.org/pdf/1411.0583.pdf).
+If you would like to know more about Automatic Differentiation, you should have a look at [this book](https://arxiv.org/pdf/1411.0583.pdf).

+### Background on our root finding extension
+Our main extension is a module which can be used to find a real- or vector-valued function's root.
+Root finding, or finding the values of a function's arguments for which the function's value is 0, useful in many practical applications including optimization tasks or solving systems of equations.
+For full details on root-finding and the mathematical background on the algorithms implemented, see the *Extension: Root finder* section below.

 ## How to use the package